djwyattkla/AWS-ELK/README.md

 - Description of the Topology
 - Access Policies
 - ELK Configuration
-  - Beats in Use
+  - Files in use / needed
   - Machines Being Monitored
 - How to Use the Ansible Build

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to build exposed load-balanced and monitored instances of DVWA, the D*mn Vulnerable Web Application for testing purposes.

 Load balancing ensures that the application will be highly efficient, in addition to restricting incoming traffic to the network.
-- Appliance-basedLoad-Balancers will help protect against threats such as SQL injection and Cross-Site scripting.
+- Appliance-based Load-Balancers will help protect against threats such as SQL injection and Cross-Site scripting.
 What is the advantage of a jump box? - Having a jumpbox provides a high level of security by making databases and webservers inaccesible to the public.
 It can only be accessed by a using a unique key through an SSH TCP protocol.
 The Jumpbox will also house and run the needed the containers and images to allow the webservers and databases to communicate.